-- Danger to the environment
+Danger to the environment.

-- Breach of a legal obligation
+Breach of any legal obligation.

-- Negligence on the part of the firm
+Negligence on the part of the firm.

 Protections under this policy

-- Any disclosures will be investigated fully including interviews with all the witnesses and other parties involved.
+Any disclosures will be investigated fully including interviews with all the witnesses and other parties involved.

-- The identity of the whistleblower will be protected at all stages in any internal matter.
+The identity of the whistleblower will be protected at all stages in any internal matter.
 While the firm can provide internal anonymity, it cannot guarantee this will be retained if external legal action flows from the disclosure.
 The firm is not accountable for maintaining anonymity where the whistleblower has told others of the alleged misdemeanour.

 Process for dealing with whistleblowing disclosures